-The Solution Type in the center indicates the current navigation mode: GNSS RTK fixed, standalone GNSS, dead reckoning, etc.
+The Solution Type in the center indicates the current navigation mode.

 The panel on the left shows the current WGS-84 latitude and longitude, vehicle speed in MPH, vehicle altitude (above the WGS-84 ellipsoid), and the number of available GNSS satellites.